 “I’m not a pro, but that’s the best performance I’ve ever seen.
 That’s more important than singing lessons.”

-Michael smiled at his dad again.
+Michael smiles at his dad again.

 “I don’t want anyone telling us what to do.
 Pardon me, Mr. Antonio, you’ve been great tonight.
 You seem to know how we feel.
 Michael is so lucky.
 If this guy wants to help with getting parties, that’s fine.
 He can take his 15%, but we do this for love of the music and (looking around) each other.
 Let us find our own way.
 It got us here.
-I vote you remain our temporary manager and you deal with this guy.
+I vote you remain our temporary manager.
+You deal with this guy.
 If we have to fire you, Michael can come live with me.”

-Everyone laughed, even Michael’s dad.
+Everyone laughs, even Michael’s dad.

 “Whatever Michael wants.
 You have my full support.

 “Three cheers for Mr. Antonio, and here’s the bill,” as I hand him the check.

 “From now on that’s coming out of your pay.”

 Back at the house, Jace and I sit in the window, silently loving our lives.
 He let me hold him in my arms, wiggling his butt so I know well be in bed soon.